negrinho/deep_architect/docs/source/tutorials/logging_and_visualization.rst

 interest to keep for the architecture in question.
 This allows, for example, to keep the actual model files that were generated as a result of evaluation or example predictions of the model evaluated.
-The logging funcitonality makes it convenient to manage this folder structure having a single folder per evaluation.
+The logging functionality makes it convenient to manage this folder structure having a single folder per evaluation.

 The logging folder for the whole search experiment also keeps user information at the search level.
 For example, if we want to keep checkpoints on the searcher as the search progress.
-We point the reader to examples/mnist_with_logging for an example usage of logging. deep_architect/search_logging contains the API definition for the logging functionality.
+We point the reader to `examples/mnist_with_logging <https://github.com/negrinho/darch/blob/master/examples/mnist_with_logging/main.py>`__ for an example usage of logging. deep_architect/search_logging contains the API definition for the logging functionality.
 We recommend the reader to go through these references if the reader wishes to get a better grasp of the logging functionality.

-# TODO: finish the logging and visualization example
 Let us now look at a specific example using the logging functionality.
 Let us start with the MNIST example in Keras adapted to DeepArchitect.
 This was copied from the Keras website.